H. Warner Munn

 A resurgence of interest in his work occurred during the 1970s due to its appearance in the Ballantine Adult Fantasy series and the successor fantasy series published with the imprint of Del Rey Books.

 In addition to writing, Munn collected books and classic pulp magazines, including Air Wonder Stories, Amazing Stories, Astounding and other science fiction titles, along with Argosy, Argosy All Story, Cavalier, Weird Tales (to the end of the Wright publication series), and others.
-Also in his library were self-manufactured books consisting of serialized stories extracted from magazines, notably works by George Allan England such as "Darkness and Dawn".
+Also in his library were books consisting of serialized stories from magazines, notably works by George Allan England such as "Darkness and Dawn".
 About three fourths of his collection was ruined by exposure to weather during a relocation and had to be destroyed.

 During his last years Munn lived in Tacoma, Washington in a house he had built himself.
 He did his writing either in his living room or in the attic room that constituted his library.
 During this time he was working on an additional volume of the Merlin series to be called The Sword of Merlin, which he did not live to finish.
 He was befriended at this time by the young writer W. H. Pugmire, who was influenced by Munn's work.

 Early career

+Munn began writing in the 1920s.
+He adopted the name "H. Warner Munn" in imitation of two writers he admired, H. Rider Haggard and H. Bedford-Jones.

 Munn was a major early contributor to the pulp magazine Weird Tales during the 1920s and 1930s, with the editorship of Farnsworth Wright.
 Munn's first, "The Werewolf of Ponkert" (1925 WT) arose from a comment by H.P.
 Lovecraft suggesting a story written from the werewolf's point of view.
 Munn's resulting tales became the first of a series, "The Tales of the Master".
 The series included a serial, "The Werewolf's Daughter" (1928 WT) and this and the initial story appeared as The Werewolf of Ponkert (1958).
 Munn later continued the Werewolf Clan stories; these dealt with the descendants of the werewolf in the first story.
 The plots of the Werewolf Clan tales revolved between the struggle between the titular family and "The Master", a supernatural villain that Munn based on Charles Maturin's Melmoth the Wanderer.
 When the change of editors of the magazine from Farnsworth Wright to Dorothy McIlwraith; McIlwraith used different writers, Munn's major market was eliminated.
 Munn later reworked the other stories and added extensively to the series, most of these tales appearing initially in Robert Weinberg's "Lost Fantasies" series, and then in book form as Tales of the Werewolf Clan #1: In the Tomb of the Bishop (1979) and Tales of the Werewolf Clan #2: The Master Goes Home (1979).